UBC-Thunderbots/Software/docs/software-architecture-and-design.md

 The two main components of the `AI` are strategy and navigation.

 ## Strategy
-We use a framework called `STP (Skills, Tactics, Plays)` to implement our stratgy.
+We use a framework called `STP (Skills, Tactics, Plays)` to implement our gameplay strategy.
 The `STP` framework was originally proposed by Carnegie Mellon University back in 2004.
 The original paper can be found [here](https://kilthub.cmu.edu/articles/STP_Skills_Tactics_and_Plays_for_Multi-Robot_Control_in_Adversarial_Environments/6561002/1).

 `STP` is a way of breaking down roles and responsibilities into a simple hierarchy, making it easier to build up more complex strategies from simpler pieces.
 This is the core of where our strategy is implemented.

-When the [AI](#ai) is given new information and asked to make a decision, our `STP` strategy is what is executed first.
-It takes in a [World](#world) and returns [Intents](#intents).

 ###  STP Diagram
 The STP diagram shows how this works.
 Functions to assign tactics to robots and build motion constraints are passed into a `Play`'s `get` function, which the `Play` uses to generate tactics with assigned robots and with updated motion constraints.

 ![STP Diagram](images/STP.svg)

+### Skills
+The `S` in `STP` stands for `Skills`.
+A `Skill` represents a lower-level behaviour that a robot can execute.
+Examples include:

+1. Moving to a position (without colliding with anything)
+2. Shooting the ball at a target
+3. Intercepting a moving ball

+Skills use [Primitives](#primitives) to implement their behaviour, so that our strategy is decoupled from the [Navigator](#navigation).

 ### Tactics
 The `T` in `STP` stands for `Tactics`.
-A `Tactic` represents a "single-robots' role" on a team.
+A `Tactic` represents a single robot's role on a team.
 Examples include:
 1. Being a goalie
+2. Being an attacker
-2. Being a passer or pass receiver
+3. Being a pass receiver
-3. Being a defender that shadows enemy robots
+4. Being a defender that shadows enemy robots
-4. Being a defender that tries to steal the ball from enemies
+5. Being a defender that tries to steal the ball from enemies

-They can also represent lower level behaviours, such as
-1. Moving to a position (without colliding with anything)
-2. Shooting the ball at a target
-3. Intercepting a moving ball

-The high level behaviours can use the lower level behaviours in a hierarchical way.
+Tactics can use Skills in a hierarchical way.

-Tactics use [Intents](#intents) to implement their behaviour, so that it can decouple strategy from the [Navigator](#navigation).
+Tactics use [Primitives](#primitives) to implement their behaviour, so that it can decouple strategy from the [Navigator](#navigation).

 ### Plays
 The `P` in `STP` stands for `Plays`.
 A `Play` represents a "team-wide goal" for the robots.
 They can be thought of much like Plays in real-life soccer.
 Examples include: